markturnbull20/Circadian-Visualisation-Matplotlib/README.md

 It is important to visualise data in a way that reflects the influence of the body's internal clock rather than relying only on standard clock time.
 In this repository, I show figures that were created during my PhD to visualise subjective sleepiness, cognitive performance, and neurophysiological data relative to DLMO (dim light melatonin onset).

-** Data Privacy Note**

-The datasets included here are examples created to demonstrate the plots.
-They do not contain real participant information or represent actual study results.

 ## Project

 In this example dataset, participants remain awake under controlled laboratory conditions for 24-hours.
 Subjective sleepiness ratings are recorded every two hours, along with saliva samples to measure melatonin levels.
 The data are aligned relative to DLMO.